IranNeto/study-notes/README.md

-# study-notes
+# Study notes

-Some notes about some topics :)
+For every topic I'm studying == More notes about the subjects

+Fell welcome to use, fork or open a issue to discuss about it.

+> "Seek knolegde" (Bilu, ET)